celestiaorg/docs/how-to-guides/network-upgrade-process.md

+---
+description: Overview of the Celestia network upgrade process.
+---

 # Celestia network upgrade process

 Blockchain networks often need to upgrade with new features which require coordination work among the community of developers, validators, and node operators prior to activating the upgrades.
 This process is called a network upgrade, which can be breaking or non-breaking.
 During planned network upgrades the community will coordinate to prepare for the upcoming upgrade.
 Breaking network upgrades are not backward-compatible with older versions of the network software, which is why it is important that validators upgrade their software to continue validating on the network.
 Non-breaking network upgrades are backward-compatible and require less coordination.